MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 When the Azure Information Protection client for Windows is installed and it doesn't have an Azure Information Protection policy, the client automatically operates in [protection-only mode](../rms-client/client-protection-only-mode.md).
 In this mode, users can easily apply Rights Management templates and custom permissions.
 If you later purchase a subscription that does include classification and labeling, the client automatically switches to standard mode when it downloads the Azure Information Protection policy.

 If you currently use the Rights Management sharing application for Windows, we recommend that you replace this application with the Azure Information Protection client.
 Support for the sharing application will end January 31, 2019.
 To help with the transition, see [Tasks that you used to do with the RMS sharing application](../rms-client/upgrade-client-app.md).

+## Do you need to be a global admin to configure Azure Information Protection, or can I delegate to other administrators?

+Global administrators for an Office 365 tenant or Azure AD tenant can obviously run all administrative tasks for Azure Information Protection.
+However, if you want to assign administrative permissions to other users, you have the following options:

+- **Information Protection Administrator** (currently in preview): This Azure Active Directory administrator role lets an administrator configure all aspects of Azure Information Protection but not other services.
+An administrator with this role can activate and deactivate the Azure Rights Management protection service, configure protection settings and labels, and configure the Azure Information Protection policy.
+In addition, an administrator with this role can run all the [PowerShell cmdlets from the AADRM module](../deploy-use/administer-powershell.md).

+    To assign a user to this administrative role, see [Assign a user to administrator roles in Azure Active Directory](/azure/active-directory/active-directory-users-assign-role-azure-portal).

+- **Security Administrator**: This Azure Active Directory administrator role lets an administrator configure all aspects of Azure Information Protection in the Azure portal, in addition to configuring some aspects of other Azure services.
+An administrator with this role cannot run any of the [PowerShell cmdlets from the AADRM module](../deploy-use/administer-powershell.md).

+    To assign a user to this administrative role, see [Assign a user to administrator roles in Azure Active Directory](/azure/active-directory/active-directory-users-assign-role-azure-portal).
+To see what other permissions a user with this role has, see the [Available roles](/azure/active-directory/active-directory-assign-admin-roles-azure-portal#available-roles) section from the Azure Active Directory documentation.

+- Azure Rights Management **Global Administrator** and **Connector Administrator**: For these Azure Rights Management administrator roles, the first grants users permissions to run all [PowerShell cmdlets from the AADRM module](../deploy-use/administer-powershell.md) without making them a global administrator for other cloud services, and the second role grants permissions to run only the Rights Management (RMS) connector.
+Neither of these administrative roles grant permissions to management consoles.

+    To assign either of these administratives role, use the AADRM PowerShell cmdlet, [Add-AadrmRoleBasedAdministrator](/powershell/module/aadrm/add-aadrmrolebasedadministrator).

+Some things to note:

+- If you have configured [onboarding controls](../deploy-use/activate-service.md#configuring-onboarding-controls-for-a-phased-deployment), this configuration does not affect the ability to administer Azure Information Protection, except the RMS connector.
+For example, if you have configured onboarding controls such that the ability to protect content is restricted to the “IT department” group, the account that you use to install and configure the RMS connector must be a member of that group.

+- Users who are assigned an administrative role cannot automatically remove protection from documents or emails that were protected by Azure Information Protection.
+Only users who are assigned super users can do this, and when the super user feature is enabled.
+However, any user that you assign administrative permissions to Azure Information Protection can assign users as super users, including their own account.
+They can also enable the super user feature.
+These actions are recorded in an administrator log.
+For more information, see the security best practices section in [Configuring super users for Azure Rights Management and discovery services or data recovery](../deploy-use/configure-super-users.md).

 ## Does Azure Information Protection support on-premises and hybrid scenarios?